jwjulien/cocktails/README.md

 Anti-Patterns
 ------------------------------------------------------------------------------------------------------------------------
 This repository does not contain "basic" drinks like "rum and coke" or "whisky neat".
-If you can fully comprehend a recipe from the title alone, it really doesn't have a place here.
+If you can fully comprehend a recipe from the title alone, it serves no place here.